-Legal References: § 20-1-206, MCA Disturbance of school
+Legal References: § 20-1-206, MCA Disturbance of school Cross References:

-Cross References:

-Policy History:

-Adopted on: 12.9.2014

-Revised on: 2.09.2021

-Reviewed on:

 Accommodating Individuals with Disabilities

 Individuals with disabilities will be provided opportunity to participate in all school-sponsored services, programs, or activities on a basis equal to those without disabilities and will not be subject to illegal discrimination.
 The District shall provide auxiliary aids and services when necessary to afford individuals with disabilities equal opportunity to participate in or enjoy the benefits of a service, program, or activity.
 Covid-19 vaccine status will not be used as a basis to deny or allow equal opportunity to education.